bludit/documentation-english/pages/api/request-a-list-of-pages/index.md

 # Request a list of pages
 <!-- position: 2 -->

-Bludit API provides the feature to request a particular list of pages.
+Get a list of pages.

 All request to the API need the `API Token`, you can find the token in the settings of the plugin.